Don McLean: Musical roots

-Though some of his early musical influences included Frank Sinatra and Buddy Holly, as a teenager, McLean became interested in folk music, particularly the Weavers' 1955 recording The Weavers at Carnegie Hall.
-He often missed long periods of school because of childhood asthma, and although McLean slipped in his studies, his love of music was allowed to flourish.
-By age 16, he had bought his first guitar and began making contacts in the music business, becoming friends with the folk singers Erik Darling and Fred Hellerman of the Weavers.
+Though some of his early musical influences included Frank Sinatra and Buddy Holly, as a teenager McLean became interested in folk music, particularly the Weavers' 1955 recording The Weavers at Carnegie Hall.
+He often missed long periods of school because of childhood asthma and although he slipped in his studies his love of music was allowed to flourish.
+By age 16 he had bought his first guitar and begun making contacts in the music business, becoming friends with the folk singers Erik Darling and Fred Hellerman of the Weavers.
 Hellerman said, "He called me one day and said, 'I'd like to come and visit you', and that's what he did!
 We became good friends – he has the most remarkable music memory of anyone I've ever known."

-When McLean was 15, his father died.
+When McLean was 15 his father died.
 Fulfilling his father's request, McLean graduated from Iona Preparatory School in 1963, and briefly attended Villanova University, dropping out after four months.
-After leaving Villanova, McLean became associated with folk music agent Harold Leventhal for several months before teaming up with his personal manager, Herb Gart.
-For the next six years, he performed at venues and events including The Bitter End and the Gaslight Cafe in New York, the Newport Folk Festival, the Cellar Door in Washington, D.C., and the Troubadour in Los Angeles.
+After leaving Villanova McLean became associated with folk music agent Harold Leventhal for several months before teaming up with his personal manager, Herb Gart.
+For the next six years he performed at venues and events including The Bitter End and the Gaslight Cafe in New York, the Newport Folk Festival, the Cellar Door in Washington, D.C., and the Troubadour in Los Angeles.
 Gart's 18-year tenure as McLean's manager ended acrimoniously in the 1980s.
 Following Gart's death in September 2018, McLean wrote:

 I feel it is important to note that Herb did many good things for me in the beginning but could not deal with my success, as odd as that may sound.